-Audrey Cushing, AVP Business Operations and Quality, explores the value of human relationships in the workplace in this white paper.
+Audrey Cushing, Chief of Staff, explores the value of human relationships in the workplace in this white paper.
 In particular, she covers using motivation as a tool in creating successful outsourcing relationships.

 Please click on the video to the right to learn more about Audrey, her motivation for writing this white paper, and the impact of successful outsourcing relationships.